I. STATEMENT OF STANDARD

 Satisfactory - (undergraduate) - A satisfactory grade may only apply to acceptable completion of cooperative work experience, internships, courses bearing course numbers of 099 or below, and study abroad courses offered by affiliated programs.
 With the exception of study abroad, such courses do not count toward residency requirements, earn credit hours or affect grade point average calculations.
 In the case of study abroad courses, credits covered by the "S" grade will count toward residency requirements and will earn credit hours.
 The "S" grade will not affect grade point average.

-Satisfactory (graduate) - A satisfactory grade at the graduate level may only apply to seminar, cooperative work experience, and internship courses where programs have determined that a traditional alpha system letter grade is inappropriate.
+Satisfactory (graduate) - A satisfactory grade at the graduate level may only apply to seminar, cooperative work experience, study abroad affiliate programs, and internship courses where programs have determined that a traditional alpha system letter grade is inappropriate.
 An "S" grade at the graduate level carries no quality points and therefore does not enter into a GPA calculation.
 A student may receive a grade of "U" or "I" in an "S" graded course.
 In this case, a "U" grade carries no credit and the course must be repeated.
 No more than 15% of a program’s degree credits may be "S" graded courses.
-The college’s Curriculum Committee must approve the use of an "S" grade in a course.

 Incomplete - When an instructor observes conditions beyond the control of a student such that the student is unable to complete course requirements in the given term or session, the instructor may assign an Incomplete notation (“I”) to a student.
 The instructor determines and advises the student of the due date, not to exceed two terms including summer session but excluding intersession, by which the student must complete course requirements.
 If the registrar has not received a "Change of Grade" form from the professor after two terms including summer session but excluding intersession, then the Incomplete becomes an "F" grade or a “U” grade if the “I” was associated with an “R” or “S” graded graduate course.
 An extension of time may be granted at the discretion of the instructor.
 Credit hours are not earned and the GPA is not affected until a permanent grade is assigned.